 The Rocket Kiln Project

 I am researching and developing a smokeless, stealthy wood-fired kiln using repurposed materials that includes items such as an old electric kiln, 50-75 firebricks and a metal chimney.
 The small amount of fuel needed burns thoroughly in a specially designed chamber, causing a very fast, clean firing, though it is possible to cause reduction.
 More information on this and other smokeless kilns forthcoming, for now please see the “Wood Fired Rocket Kiln Project” Facebook Group for plans and discussion.
-Come see demonstration kilns set up in the Projects Space at NCECA 2024 at the conference center in Richmond VA!
+Plans and instructions available here: Unique features of and techniques for a Wood-fired Rocket Kiln ,

 Clay Cohorts is now Cohorts.Art!